-As of March 31, 2019, we had \$83.4 million of convertible notes outstanding, consisting of \$6.7 million of the Deerfield Convertible Note and \$76.7 million of 2021 Notes.
+As of June 30, 2019, we had \$83.4 million of convertible notes outstanding, consisting of \$6.7 million of the Deerfield Convertible Note and \$76.7 million of 2021 Notes.

 The Deerfield Convertible Note bears interest at 9.75% per annum.
 Interest accrued on outstanding debt under the Deerfield Convertible Note is due quarterly in arrears.
-Upon notice to Deerfield, we may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Convertible Note, provided that all such interest was due on July 1, 2016.
-We elected this option on all eight of the scheduled interest payments through June 30, 2016 and paid such interest on July 1, 2016.
-We must repay one-third of the outstanding principal amount of all debt issued under the Deerfield Convertible Note on the fourth and fifth anniversaries of the Deerfield Convertible Note.
+We must repay one-third of the outstanding principal amount of all debt issued under the Deerfield Convertible Note on the fourth and fifth anniversaries (June 2018 and June 2019) of the Deerfield Convertible Note.
+In June 2018, Deerfield agreed to convert the \$3,333,333 of the principal amount then due, plus \$168,288 of accrued interest, into 598,568 shares of our common stock.
+Deerfield has amended the terms of the Facility Agreement to extend the due date of the outstanding principal payment (originally due on June 2, 2019) and accrued interest payment (originally due on July 1, 2019) to August 16, 2019.
 We are then obligated to repay the balance of the outstanding principal amount on February 14, 2020.
-The amortization payment due June 2, 2018 was paid via the conversion of \$3,333,333 of the principal amount, plus \$168,288 of accrued interest, of the Deerfield Convertible Note into 598,568 shares of our common stock.
-We cannot guarantee that Deerfield will agree to convert any future principal amount owed under the Deerfield Convertible Note into shares of our common stock.
+We cannot guarantee that Deerfield will agree to convert any future principal amount owed under the Deerfield Convertible Note into shares of our common stock or further extend the period in which we are required to make any repayments under the Deerfield Convertible Note.
 If we are required to pay additional outstanding amounts due under the Deerfield Convertible Note prior to or at maturity or otherwise incur unanticipated monetary obligations under the Deerfield Convertible Note, our cash flow available to invest in the ongoing needs of our business may be limited.